Croats of Slovenia

 The Croats are an ethnic group in Slovenia.
-In the 2002 census 35,642 citizens of Slovenia identified themselves as Croats.
+In the 2002 census 35,642 citizens of Slovenia identified themselves as Croats while around 54,000 people declared Croatian as their mother tongue, making them second most-populous non-Slovene ethnic group in Slovenia.
+Despite their centuries-old presence, Croats do not have the status of a national minority.

+A significant number of Croats live in larger urban centers such as Ljubljana, Maribor, Velenje, Novo Mesto, Koper, Celje etc.

 History

-Croats have lived in the Slovene Lands for centuries.
+Croats have lived in the Slovene Lands (Bela Krajina, Slovenian part of Istria, Pomurje and around Sutla) for centuries.
 Most Croats and Slovenes were for centuries part of the same political entities, first the Habsburg Empire and then Yugoslavia.
 The number of Croats in the territory of modern Slovenia remained relatively small, as the Slovene lands before the 1950s experienced more emigration than immigration.
 During most of the history, Croats did not constitute a separate community, and many were assimilated by the Slovene, German or Venetian-speaking populations.
 After World War I, the number of Croats in Slovenia increased significantly, and more numerous communities were present in Ljubljana, Maribor and Celje.
 In the 1960s, the number of Croats increased significantly again as the result of a wave of relocation from Croatia and Bosnia and Herzegovina.
+Croats supported the independence of Slovenia at the 1990 Slovenian independence referendum.

 Legal status

 Unlike two other historic autochthonous minorities of Slovenia, the Hungarians and Italians, the Croats have not been granted minority status, although they are the second largest ethnic minority in Slovenia, after the Serbs (also not granted minority status).
 According to the Slovenian constitutional framework, only "historical minorities who have been living on clearly defined territories for centuries (and the Romani people, who have formed a distinct community since at least the 13th century can have the status of a minority".
 This would carry several constitutionally guaranteed rights, such as visible bilingualism and an autonomous educational system.
 All remaining minority members are guaranteed the right to express and develop freely their cultural and linguistic heritage, under the same laws applying to citizens in general, but lack the positive discrimination policies applied to the three constitutionally recognized minority communities, as well as the right to have state-sponsored schools in their languages.